bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-set-up-advanced-functions.md

   prometheus.io/path: <metrics_path>
   # the path is usually at /metrics
   ```
   Don't add the annotations to the pods directly.
 This should be part of the infrastructure code and added in the templates.
-For example, if the app is using an OpenShift deployment, the annotation should be added at `deployment.spec.template.metadata.annotations`.
+For example, if the application is using an OpenShift deployment, the annotation should be added at `deployment.spec.template.metadata.annotations`.

 3. Once the annotation is in place, Sysdig can scrape them.
 On the **Sysdig Explore** tab, look for the sysdig metrics there (Sysdig does relabeling of the metrics, so they will appear as native sysdig metrics now instead of coming from promQL Query)